Michel Petrucciani: With Charles Lloyd in New York

-What is known for certain is that he ended up in California in 1982, where he visited retired saxophonist Charles Lloyd.
-Lloyd had stopped playing when people began to view his sidemen as more fashionable than he himself was.
-After hearing Petrucciani play, Lloyd was so inspired that he agreed to tour with him.
-Lloyd said to him, "I was here planning to not play again.
-You triggered me.
-I heard this beauty in you and I said, 'well I have to take you 'round the world cause there's something so beautiful, it was like providence calling."
+In 1982, Petrucciani visited saxophonist Charles Lloyd in California.
+Lloyd had stopped playing when people began to view his sidemen as more fashionable than himself.
+After hearing Petrucciani play, Lloyd was so inspired that he agreed to come out of retirement and tour with him.
 Petrucciani and Lloyd's tour of the West Coast of the United States was a huge success and they continued internationally.
-On 22 February 1985, with Petrucciani cradled in his arms, Lloyd walked onto the stage at Town Hall in New York City and sat him on his piano stool for what would be a historic evening in jazz history: the filming of One Night with Blue Note.
+On 22 February 1985, with Petrucciani cradled in his arms, Lloyd walked onto the stage at Town Hall in New York City and sat him on his piano stool for what would be an historic evening in jazz history: the filming of One Night with Blue Note.
 The film's director John Charles Jopson would later recall in the reissued liner notes that the moment moved him to tears.

 Petrucciani and Lloyd's performance at the Montreux Jazz Festival was made into an album, and in 1982, they won the 1982 Prix d'Excellence.
 But Petrucciani expressed mostly disdain and frustration at the awards he felt were being heaped upon him, believing that he was receiving so many at least in part because people believed he was going to die young.

 Petrucciani moved to New York City in 1984 and spent the rest of his life there.
 This was the most productive period of his career.
 In 1986 he was recorded at the Montreux Jazz Festival with Wayne Shorter and Jim Hall, producing the trio album Power of Three.
 He also played with diverse figures in the U.S. jazz scene including Dizzy Gillespie.

-But he made a priority of recording solo piano also.
-He said: "I really believe a pianist is not complete until he's capable of playing by himself.
-I started doing solo concerts in February 1993, when I asked my agent to cancel my trio dates for a year in order to play nothing but solo recitals… I had a wonderful time playing alone, and discovering the piano and really studying every night.
-I felt like I was learning so much about the instrument and about communicating directly with an audience.
-So it was an incredible experience.
-I really loved doing that, and afterwards getting on stage with a group again and playing with other people was a piece of cake!"